Niyusha/sdr-deck/README.md

 # Raspberry Pi SDR Cyberdeck

-This repository contains the software for the [Raspberry Pi SDR Cyberdeck project](https://hackaday.io/project/174301-raspberry-pi-sdr-cyberdeck)
+This repository contains the software for the [Raspberry Pi SDR Cyberdeck project](https://hackaday.io/project/174301-raspberry-pi-sdr-cyberdeck) forked by me (Niyusha) and is under active development to bring it up to date and in an easily deployable state.

 The purpose of the software is to provide an easy-to-use interface for starting/stopping software and allow several control clients to connect and execute actions and fetch via HTTP methods.
 The latter is done by using [FastAPI](https://fastapi.tiangolo.com/).